John M. Truluck, SCCED

 Deputy Director – Existing Industry & Workforce Development

-In this role, Joe serves as the primary point of contact and supervisor for all project-specific efforts, including Requests For Information (RFI) data calls and submissions, coordinating with South Carolina Department of Commerce to ensure the accuracy of our sites and buildings in all databases, and supporting Director, John Truluck, with research and details necessary to make Dorchester County highly competitive among the region.
+As Project Manager, Strickland serves as the primary point of contact and supervisor for all project-specific efforts, including Requests For Information (RFI) data calls and submissions, coordinating with South Carolina Department of Commerce to ensure the accuracy of Dorchester County’s sites and buildings in all databases, and supporting DCED’s director, John Truluck, with research and details necessary to continue to make Dorchester County highly competitive in the region.

 Amy is an essential member of the Economic Development team.
 She is responsible for overseeing all financial duties for both public and private budgets, supporting the Economic Development mission with efficient office management, and professional and courteous stakeholder relations.
 Prior to joining this office, she served the County as Claims Assistant for Risk Management and Safety.